 MY EXPERIENCE WITH ABSORICA SO FAR

 Okay, still with me?
 Good.
-So, if you’re suffering from acne, then chances are you’ve probably heard of isotretinoin- vitamin A derivative- treatment called Absorica (most common brand used to be called “Accutane”).
-It’s a medication that can only be prescribed by your doctor that reduces the amount of oil released by oil glands in skin, and helps skin renew itself more quickly.
-In just a single dose it can cause serious birth defects, that’s why you won’t be able go on it unless you use two forms of birth control (if you’re a female patient) or are abstinent.
+So, if you’re suffering from acne, then chances are you’ve probably heard of isotretinoin- vitamin A derivative- treatment called Absorica (the most common brand used to be called “Accutane”).
+It’s a medication that can only be prescribed by your doctor that reduces the amount of oil released by oil glands in the skin and helps skin renew itself more quickly.
+In just a single dose it can cause serious birth defects, that’s why you won’t be able to go on it unless you use two forms of birth control (if you’re a female patient) or are abstinent.
 You need to have a negative pregnancy test before starting your treatment, and before every single prescription refill.
 You also need to sign up for an iPledge program where you basically pledge that you will not get pregnant, share your medication or donate blood.
-Ever single month you also need to take a questionnaire online before your pharmacy authorizes your refill (silly questions like: “your neighbor asks you to give them a portion of your treatment, what do you do/say and why“, etc. ).
+Every single month you also need to take a questionnaire online before your pharmacy authorizes your refill (silly questions like: “your neighbor asks you to give them a portion of your treatment, what do you do/say and why“, etc. ).
 You also need monthly blood tests done to detect any possible abnormalities.

 After almost 3.5 months of treatment.
 My pores look almost as if they’re blurred and I seriously can’t stop staring at them up close.